By Promod Puri

 And peace is what people in the region are passionately waiting to breathe.

 (Promod Puri, a native of the state of Jammu and Kashmir, resides in Vancouver, Canada, he is a writer and former editor and publisher of the South Asian Canadian newspaper, The Link, and ex-editor of Native Indian newspaper, The New Nation.
-He is the author of recently published book titled “Hinduism beyond rituals, customs and traditions”).
+He is the author of a recently published book titled “Hinduism beyond rituals, customs and traditions”).
 His website: promodpuri.com